In a small study, participants with Crohn’s disease saw symptoms dissipate after they began using cannabis oil.

 Naftali cautioned that these treatments can come with “possible side effects which include susceptibility for infection, allergic response, and rarely, autoimmune disease and even lymphoma (cancer of the lymph system).”

 Recent research suggests that cannabis oil has a much better safety profile and no serious side effects compared to other drugs used to treat this condition.

 None of these treatments (including cannabis oil) is a cure.

 However, cannabis oil may be able to improve quality of life for some people with Crohn’s disease.

-And a growing numbers of people with Crohn’s are turning to as a complementary or alternative therapy.
+And a growing numbers of people with Crohn’s are turning to

 “Patients are using cannabis because it simply makes them feel better,” Naftali said.